Close Alert Banner

 | Second Trimester Screening

-You can have OHIP-funded Second Trimester Screening (STS) in the second trimester of pregnancy.
-There is no risk to the pregnancy because it is done through blood work.
-This testing can tell you the chance for having a baby with trisomy 21 (Down syndrome) or trisomy 18 (Edwards syndrome).
+You can get publicly-funded Second Trimester Screening (STS) in the second trimester of pregnancy.
+This test is safe because it uses only a blood test.
+It can tell you the chance of having a baby with trisomy 21 (Down syndrome) or trisomy 18 (Edwards syndrome).

 Learn more